Cell Ranger, printed on 02/21/2024

 For this tutorial, and for the application note the data were analyzed using Cell Ranger v2.1, and visualization was performed using Loupe Browser v2.0.0 and Loupe V(D)J Browser v2.0.0.

 You also need some files from the NSCLC tumor data set (download links below).
-This data has already been run through already been run through Cell Ranger, a set of analysis pipelines that process Chromium single-cell RNA-seq and V(D)J reads.
-The RNA-seq pipeline aligns reads, generates gene-cell matrices and performs clustering and gene expression analysis.
-The V(D)J pipeline assembles the reads into TCR/Ig chains, annotates them and generate clonotypes.
+This data has already been run through Cell Ranger, a set of analysis pipelines that process Chromium single cell RNA seq and V(D)J reads.
+The RNA seq pipeline aligns reads, generates gene-cell matrices, and performs clustering and gene expression analysis.
+The V(D)J pipeline assembles the reads into TCR/Ig chains, annotates them, and generates clonotypes.

 5’ gene expression

 TCR enrichment from amplified cDNA